Deepak-vash23/PortFolio/README.md

 - **AOS Library**: For scroll animations.
 - **Google Fonts**: For custom typography (Poppins and Ubuntu).

-## 📸 Screenshots
-*(Add screenshots of your website here if desired.
-You can take screenshots and drag them into this README on GitHub to auto-upload them.)*

 ## 📧 Contact
 Feel free to reach out to me via the contact form on the website or through: